maartenba/GoogleAnalyticsTracker/README.md

 Sessions are also untracked: every event that is tracked counts as a new unique visitor to Google Analytics.

 * If you do need to track user sessions, implement a custom `IAnalyticsSession` and pass it to the constructor of the `Tracker` object.
-* If you do need to track actual user data, it can be set on the Tracker object using its properties like `Hostname`, `Language`, `UserAgent` and so on.
+* If you do need to set common data for all tracking hits, subclass the `Tracker` or `TrackerBase` and override the `AmendParameters` method.

 ## License
 [MS-PL License](https://github.com/maartenba/GoogleAnalyticsTracker/blob/master/LICENSE.md)